tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Offset

-The `Upload-Offset` request and response header field is an Item Structured Header.
+The `Upload-Offset` request and response header field is an Item Structured Header indicating the resumption offset of corresponding upload, counted in bytes.
 Its value MUST be an integer.
 Its ABNF is

 ~~~ abnf
 Upload-Offset = sf-integer